freshworks/crayons/src/components/radio/readme.md

 # Radio (fw-radio)

-fw-radio displays a radio button on the UI and enables assigning a state (selected or deselected) to it.
-In the selected state, the button displayed on the UI is highlighted. fw-radio provides child elements for fw-radio-group, to populate the Radio Group component’s list.
+fw-radio displays a radio button on the user interface and enables assigning a state (selected or deselected) to it.
+In the selected state, the button displayed is highlighted. fw-radio provides child elements for fw-radio-group, to populate the Radio Group component’s list.

 ## Usage